AlectoSaeglopur/SCIENCE/4-INF/MATLAB/Simulink/README.txt

 0. Shortcuts :
    - to rotate block use "Ctrl+R";
    - to un/comment block use "Ctrl+Shift+X";
-   - use "Shift+Enter" to break line while renaming a block.
+   - use "Shift+Enter" to break line while renaming a block;
+   - to add a "text-block" for notes, just click the annotation icon on the left bar.

 1. To add new blocks to the schematic, click on the "Library Browser" icon on the top bar, search for the desired block and drag it into the schematic.